ropensci/geojson/README.md

 ## geojson class

-this is just a characstring string with S3 class `geojson` attached to make it easy to perform operations on
+Essentially a character string with S3 class `geojson` attached to make it easy to perform operations on

 ```r